 SUSE Linux Enterprise Server is the most interoperable and robust platform for mission-critical computing and the ideal choice for OpenStack private clouds.

-- Container orchestration support, including support of OpenStack Magnum, Kubernetes and the Docker open source project.
+- Container orchestration support, including support of OpenStack Magnum, Kubernetes and open source containers.

 Giving Container-as-a-Service (CaaS) capabilities to design and build new cloud-native applications fast and supporting DevOps initiatives.